feloy/ko-operator/README.md

   Updated IAM policy for project [$PROJECT].
   ```

+### Prepare namespaces

-- Create a namespace on which you want to deploy your app:
+For each namespace you want to deploy apps using the ko-opertor:

+- Create the namespace:

   ```sh
   $ kubectl create namespace my-ns